juxbo/ha-display-experiments-python-epd2in7/README.md

 # Python experiments with waveshare 2.7 inch eink-display

-_Disclaimer:_ This is not a polished project, just a bunch of experiments, so code quality may be a bit of a mess.
+_Disclaimer:_ This is not a polished project, but instead just a bunch of experiments.
+Thus, code quality may be a bit of a mess.
 Please only run this if you know what you're doing!

 ![demo image](img/demo.png)